phantuan87/react-idle/CONTRIBUTING.md

 ## Demo Development Server

-- `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm start` will watch files and compile the documentation, you'll need to start a static file server at the root of the repository to serve it.

-## Running Tests

-- `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.

-- `npm run test:watch` will run the tests on every change.

 ## Building

-- `npm run build` will build the component for publishing to npm and also bundle the demo app.
+- `npm run build` will build the component for publishing to npm.

 - `npm run clean` will delete built resources.